Skip to content

 By mrichlen

-The next Gulf of Maine HAB Science Symposium will be held in Portsmouth, NH from March 11-12, 2025.
+The next Gulf of Maine HAB Science Symposium will be held in Portsmouth, NH in March 2026 (exact dates TBD).
 This meeting brings together researchers, managers, and stakeholders to share research findings, information and data, and monitoring plans about HABs in New England waters.
-The preliminary agenda is available HERE.
+Additional information will be posted when available.

 The project is jointly sponsored by